nicknassar/pumpkinspice-js/README.md

 The `pumpkinspice2html` "binary" is a hack that combines the platform specific launcher and the jar file into a single file.
 It takes advantage of the fact that .jar files have thier index at the end, while shell scripts and batch files start at the beginning.
-There's a UNIX shell version of the launcher without an extension, as well as a Windows `.bat` version of the launcher.
+The Windows `.bat` version of the launcher is the same.

 ## Building